Freshstart Cessation classes at library locations continue through March 2020.

 And at Nashville Public Library (NPL), you won’t have to.

-Beginning Thursday, Jan 2, the library’s Be Well at NPL initiative is launching Freshstart, a free, four-session program to help tobacco users quit.
-The Main Library, as well as the North, Donelson, Southeast, Pruitt, and Old Hickory Branch libraries, are hosting classes.
+Through the library's Be Well at NPL initiative, you can find the support you need with Freshstart, a free, four-session program to help tobacco users quit.
+The Madison, North, Pruitt, and Southeast libraries, are hosting classes.

 “We use Freshstart because it’s evidence-based, and participants receive social support from each other,” said Elizabeth Roth, program coordinator for Be Well at NPL.
 “Ours is also one of the few completely free group cessation programs in Nashville that doesn’t require prior membership or affiliation to attend.”